meggieraaphorst/AI4G-Portfolio_Meggie/Term 1/Week 2/README.md

 ## 4. Reflection

 **What is the most important thing I learned this week?**

-**Where does this connect to "AI for Good"?**
 _The most important thing I learned this week is how automation works and how different steps can be connected in n8n.
 I learned that a workflow can collect and process data automatically, use AI to work with that data, and then create an output without having to manually start every step._

+**Where does this connect to "AI for Good"?**
+_This connects to AI for Good because we used AI to support students’ well-being, which relates to SDG 3: Good Health and Well-being.
+FlowCheck shows how AI and automation can be used for a positive purpose by helping students become more aware of their busy days and reminding them to take care of their well-being._